solid-miv/predictive-model/README.md

 ### How to run a project
 Start ***main.py*** in order to run a project.
-You don't need to train any models before running the program, because they have already be trained and could be found inside *saved_model_dnn/* and *saved_model_forest/*.
-If you do want to train the models by yourself or change some hyperparameters, then feel free to run *model_train_dnn.py* or *model_train_forest.py*.
+You don't need to train any models before running the program, because they have already been trained and could be found inside *saved_model_dnn/* and *saved_model_forest/*.
+If you do want to train the models on your own or change some hyperparameters, then feel free to run *model_train_dnn.py* or *model_train_forest.py*.

 ### Data description